Klingon: Redesign

 For Star Trek: The Motion Picture (1979), the Klingons' appearance was radically changed.
 To give the aliens a more sophisticated and threatening demeanor, the Klingons were depicted with ridged foreheads, snaggled and prominent teeth, and a defined language and alphabet.
 Lee Cole, a production designer, used red gels and primitive shapes in the design of Klingon consoles and ship interiors, which took on a dark and moody atmosphere.
 The alphabet was designed as angular, with sharp edges alluding to the Klingons' militaristic focus.
 Costume designer Robert Fletcher created new uniforms for the Klingons, reminiscent of feudal Japanese armor.

 Certain elements of Klingon culture, resembling Japanese culture with honor at the forefront, were actually first explored with the script for the planned two-part "Kitumba" episode for the unproduced 1978 Star Trek: Phase II series.
 Writer John Meredyth Lucas said, "I wanted something that we had never seen before on the series, and that's a penetration deep into enemy space.
 I started to think of how the Klingons lived.
 Obviously for the Romulans we had Romans, and we've had different cultures modeled on those of ancient Earth, but I tried to think of what the Klingon society would be like.
 The Japanese came to mind, so basically that's what it was, with the Sacred Emperor, the Warlord and so on."

 While no Klingon characters were seen in Star Trek II: The Wrath of Khan, their appearance as the central enemy in Star Trek III: The Search for Spock (1984) led to minor alterations.
 For the third generation of Klingons, the heavy, cragged head ridges of The Motion Picture were redesigned and made less pronounced.
 While Fletcher was happy with the original film uniforms, more had to be created as the old costumes had been lost, destroyed, or loaned out and altered irreparably.
 New costumes were fabricated, retaining the air of feudal Japanese design; Fletcher thought it was an important part of the Klingon authoritarian attitude.
 New Klingon weaponry was designed, including an energy weapon and a special knife known as a d'k tahg.
+In Star Trek VI: The Undiscovered Country, it was revealed Klingons had pink blood.

 Michael Dorn and Robert O'Reilly as Worf and Gowron in an episode of Star Trek: The Next Generation, sporting Fletcher's costumes.
 Worf holds a knife known as a d'k tahg.